kangas/portfolio/MattKangas_Resume_2016.markdown

 **Technical Yahoo!**, August 2001 - April 2005.
 New York, NY

 - *__hotjobs.com__ was one of the top-three trafficked employment websites in the USA.
 Acquired by Yahoo! in 2002*
-- I rebuilt a mission critical back-end system for bulk data imports by large customers.
+- I rebuilt a mission critical back-end system for bulk data imports by large customers
-    - Achieved total backwards compatibility via extensive reverse engineering and a rigorous QA cycle.
+    - Achieved total backwards compatibility via extensive reverse engineering and a rigorous QA cycle
-    - Result was an order-of-magnitude win in reliability and manageability.
+    - Result was an order-of-magnitude win in reliability and manageability
 - Created resume/job-apply import processor within an extremely compressed schedule (one month) to support careers.yahoo.com during the Y!/HJ merger
 - Debugging and diagnosis of nearly all back-end systems
 - Platform: Java, Python, C, Oracle and custom DBs, Solaris, FreeBSD